-For privacy reasons, your microphone and video will be disabled upon joining the meeting.
-You will be able to enable these once in the meeting and we ask that you do join with video.
-Like in-person meetings, it’s helpful to see each other while sharing and to offer non-verbal support.
+When you join the meeting, your microphone and video will be disabled for privacy reasons.
+You can enable these once in the meeting, and we ask that you do join with video.
+It’s helpful to see each other while sharing and to offer non-verbal support.

 I don’t want people to see my full name.

-There are websites that give guidance on changing your participant name prior to a meeting.
-You can remove your last name to help protect your full identity.
-This link to the NerdsChalk website provides information for different ways to change your participant name on different devices.
+You can remove your last name from your Zoom display name to help protect your identity before joining a meeting.
+There are websites that give guidance on changing your participant name.
+NerdsChalk provides information for different ways to change your participant name on different devices.

-While the format of our virtual meeting is new to all of us, we’re doing our best to maintain the structure of our in-person SafePlace meetings.
+Two volunteers who are themselves suicide loss survivors facilitate each SafePlace meeting.
 We start with some housekeeping, ground rules, a go around, open the meeting for discussion, and wrap with closing reflection.

-We’ve found that the way the meetings run and flow are quite similar to in-person meetings.
-Participants are free to chime in as they’re able – like our in-person meetings, we encourage you to share and respond to one another.
-If you’d like to be invited into the conversation, please feel free to raise your hand to indicate you’d like a chance to share.
+Participants are free to chime in as they’re able.
+We encourage you to share and respond to one another.
+Raise your hand to indicate you’d like a chance to share.